Ancient-Wisdom.Co.Uk

 A Geodetic Relationship between Complexes..?

-Although the complexes appear randomly situated, several are related by complete degrees of latitude.
+Although the complexes appear randomly situated, several are related by complete units of degrees of latitude.

 Geodetic connections between complexes.